 - Digital solutions still require a physical touchpoint

 - SHF are concerned about data privacy and protection.

 Farmer capability building plays a crucial role for both farmers and service providers alike.
 The return to investing in FCL tools depends on the partner and type of engagement.
 With the advancement of digital tools and methods, the application of FCL is becoming increasingly agile, appropriately speaking to the needs identified.
-AFA is exploring emerging trends in delivery of education content on smallholder farmers with the intention driving productivity for the farmer by driving the uptake of client-centric digital financial solutions.
+AFA is exploring emerging trends in the delivery of education content on smallholder farmers with the intention of driving productivity for the farmer by driving the uptake of client-centric digital financial solutions.
 In this next phase, AFA will also be establishing research to develop proof points for the Return of Investment in FCL.
-FCL simultaneously broadens the service providers’ knowledge regarding the needs, attitudes, behavioral patterns and archetypes of the smallholder farmer.
+FCL simultaneously broadens the service providers’ knowledge regarding the needs, attitudes, behavioral patterns, and archetypes of the smallholder farmer.
 FCL is thus two different sides of the same coin.

 Samantha Malambo, Senior Program Officer, Zambia, AgriFin Accelerate.